From BR Bullpen

 He made his MLB debut with the New York Yankees on April 29, 2013, having been called up that day when Ivan Nova was placed on the disabled list.
 In his debut, he pitched three scoreless innings of relief in a 9-1 loss to the Houston Astros, having come into the game in the 7th inning after both starter Andy Pettitte and reliever Adam Warren had been shelled.
 He gave up four hits but no walks and struck out a pair.
 He only pitched 5 times for the Yankees that year, including 3 starts, and went 1-2, 2.25 in 20 innings, as a strained groin cut his season short just after he had been sent back to AAA in early June.
 In 2014, he was 2-5, 5.42 in 17 games for the Yankees, including 14 starts, then was traded to the Arizona Diamondbacks on July 6th in return for experienced starter Brandon McCarthy.
 The Yankees had just learned that CC Sabathia would likely be out for the season with a knee injury and did not want to have a young starter like Vidal learning on the job while they were trying to chase down a postseason slot.
 Pitching for Arizona on August 30th, he retired the last 20 batters he faced and allowed a run on two hits in 8 innings - but still lost to the Colorado Rockies as his teammates failed to back him up with any runs.
 That made him 0-4 in 10 starts since the trade, in spite of allowing 2 runs or less in 7 of those starts. he ended up with a record of 0-7, 3.76 in 14 starts fdor Arizona, for a combined mark of 2-12, 4.56.

 Nuno was unable to crack the D-Backs' starting rotation in 2015 and as a result spent time in AAA with the Reno Aces, where he went 3-3, 3.38 in 8 starts.
 With Arizona he made 3 appearances out of the bullpen as a long reliever, with no record and a 1.88 ERA in 14 1/3 innings.
-On June 3rd, he was traded to the Seattle Mariners, who needed a starting pitcher, along with OF Mark Trumbo in return for C Welington Castillo, P Dominic Leone and two prospects, IF Jack Reinheimer and OF Gabby Guerrero.
+On June 3rd, he was traded to the Seattle Mariners along with OF Mark Trumbo in return for C Welington Castillo, P Dominic Leone and two prospects, IF Jack Reinheimer and OF Gabby Guerrero.
+The Mariners used Vidal as a swingman and while his ERA was good, it took him until September 9th to record his first win.
+This came in a dominant performance in which he allowed only 1 hit over 7 innings while striking out out 10 batters in a 6-0 win over the Texas Rangers.
+He had made 20 starts since his last victory, going 0-10 in the span in spite of a middling 4.17 ERA.